Zsetegn/Data-Analyst-Professional-Courses-and-Projects/IBM Data Analyst Capstone Project/README.md

 # Tasks
-of collecting data from multiple sources, performing exploratory data analysis, data wrangling and preparation, statistical analysis and mining the data, creating charts and plots to visualize data, and building an interactive dashboard.
+Collecting data from multiple sources, performing exploratory data analysis, data wrangling and preparation, statistical analysis and mining the data, creating charts and plots to visualize data, and building an interactive dashboard.
-Syllabus
+# Syllabus
 # Module 1: Data Collection

 Collecting Data Using APIs